How to Tell If a Gold Jewelry Piece Is High Quality?

 Gold jewelry is built to last.
 Yet between gold-plated pieces that wear out within a few years, secondhand jewelry with no legible hallmark, and diamond certificates you're not sure what to make of, there's no shortage of uncertainty.
 This guide gives you the concrete tools to read a jewelry piece before you buy: the legal markings to look for, the differences between types of gold, checks you can do at home versus those that require a professional, and the specific red flags to watch for when buying secondhand…

 The first step, before any other test, is to look for hallmarks engraved on the piece.
-In France, the guarantee of precious metals is administered by the General Directorate of Customs (DGDDI), which operates six regional assay offices responsible for testing and marking jewelry.
+In France, the guarantee of precious metals is administered by the Directorate General of Customs (DGDDI), which operates six metropolitan assay offices responsible for testing and marking jewelry.

-The guarantee hallmark - or fineness mark - is the official stamp that certifies the proportion of gold in the alloy.
+The assay hallmark - or fineness mark - is the official stamp attesting to the proportion of gold in the alloy.
 It is applied to every piece of gold jewelry weighing more than 3 grams that is legally sold in France.

 The legal gold standards in France are as follows:

-The eagle's head is the most common hallmark in France: it identifies jewelry manufactured or guaranteed on French territory in 750 gold (18 karats).
+The eagle's head is the most common hallmark in France: it identifies jewelry made or guaranteed on French territory in 750 gold (18 carats).
 Imported jewelry carries different hallmarks, defined by an international convention.

 Below 375‰, a piece of jewelry cannot legally be described as "gold" in France.